Key Sectors

 Low competition environment with few recyclers /processing of waste resources in the region

-Artificial ecosystem development inland systems such as closed aquaculture ad fish hotels
+Artificial ecosystem development inland systems such as closed aquaculture and fish hotels

-World-class fisheries R&D network e.g. Laboratory for Innovation in Science and Industry at Université Sainte-Anne, NSCC Applied Oceans Research team etc
+World-class fisheries R&D network like the Laboratory for Innovation in Science and Industry at Université Sainte-Anne, NSCC’s Applied Oceans Research team and other initiatives

 Forestry